Georgia’s Kindergarten and Homeschooling Laws

 For support and guidance, I recommend that you meet local homeschoolers.
 There are many homeschool groups on Facebook.
 You can also do an online search for local groups.
 Other homeschoolers can answer your questions, and most are very happy to answer questions from new homeschoolers because they were once new at this too.

 I’m always available to answer questions too.
 Please see my contact form.
-I also have many resources for Georgia homeschoolers on my blog, and I’ve written some short e-books that can help get you started with homeschooling.
+I also have many resources for Georgia homeschoolers on my blog, and I have some short e-books and classes that can help get you started with homeschooling.

 Good luck to you!